 Inflation Rate in Malta averaged 1.76 percent from 2005 until 2021, reaching an all time high of 5.74 percent in October of 2008 and a record low of -1.08 percent in April of 2007.
 This page provides the latest reported value for - Malta Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Malta Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Inflation Rate in Malta is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Malta to stand at 2.10 in 12 months time.
-In the long-term, the Malta Inflation Rate is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Inflation Rate in Malta is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malta Inflation Rate is projected to trend around 1.50 percent in 2023, according to our econometric models.